GSStnb/docs/ref/tools.rst

 .. note::

-    When no drawing tool is active, the default action is to select a single entity or "Select Window".
+    When no drawing tool is active, the default action is to select a single entity or **Select Window**.
 See :ref:`Selecting Entities <entity-select>` in **Fundamentals** for more details on select and deselecting entities.

 .. csv-table::